OkuBrowser/oku/SECURITY.md

 The first step is to find out the root cause, nature and scope of the incident.

-- Is still ongoing?
-If yes, first priority is to stop it.
-- Is the incident outside of my influence?
+- Is the incident outside of my direct control?
 If yes, first priority is to contain it.
 - Find out knows about the incident and who is affected.
 - Find out what data was potentially exposed.